asrainaldi/Week1ChallengeNBS/Product Backlog.md

 - As a user when visiting the cinema web site I would like to see the timings of the films
 - As a user when visiting the cinema I would like to create an account so i can make future bookings
-- As a user when logged into the site I would like to see my previous bookings so i can check my order
+- As a user when logged into the site I would like to see my previous bookings so i can check my order --Given a signed in user
+When searching for previous bookings
+Then the list of all previous bookings is shown

 *Feature:* Allow users to book a seat at for a future viewing
 - As a user when logged in I would like to choose a film to watch so i can start a booking